twk6809/ARISS-Clock/README.md

     ARISS_Clock.py
         Python script.
 Main program.
 Requires python 3.x to run.
         Requires a number of Python libraries that may not be included with Python by default.

-Use pip to install.
+        The following libraries are needed:
+        sys, os, platform, getopt, tkinter, time, datetime, and re

     ARISS_Clock.exe (may not be included)
         Windows executable version of main program.